Let’s dig into the Adventure 40 deck layout and rig.

-But before we dive in to the details, there are a few things I need to say and clarify:
+But before we dive in to the details, there are a few things I need to clarify:

 This is Not Final